Treatment for acne depends on how severe it is. It can take several months of treatment before acne symptoms improve.

 You'll need to use an alternative method of contraception, such as condoms, during this time.

 Hormonal therapies can often benefit women with acne, especially if the acne flares up around periods or is associated with hormonal conditions such as polycystic ovary syndrome.

-If you don't already use it, your GP may recommend that you start taking the combined oral contraceptive pill, even if you are not sexually active.
+If you don't already use it, your GP may recommend the combined oral contraceptive pill, even if you're not sexually active.
 This combined pill can often help improve acne in women, but may take up to a year before the full benefits are seen.

-It is not thought to be safe to take co-cyprindiol if you are pregnant or breastfeeding.
+It's not thought to be safe to take co-cyprindiol if you're pregnant or breastfeeding.
 Women may need to have a pregnancy test before treatment can begin.

 Other side effects of co-cyprindiol include:

 - bleeding and spotting between your periods, which can sometimes occur for the first few months

 - loss of interest in sex

 - it helps to normalise sebum and reduce how much is produced

 - it helps to prevent follicles becoming clogged